da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 * JAVA 1.6
 * MAVEN
 * GIT
-* Grails 2.2.4 in order to compile DA-WEB
+* Grails 2.2.4
 * Imagemagick 6.7.8 (with jasper, to use jpg2000, with tiff)

-No other converters are needed for compile and run the acceptance tests at the developer@machine.
-In order to to build release candidates you'll need needed packages for all configured converters.

-Please ensure, your @machine's are all running in UTF-8 mode:
+Please ensure, the shells (bash and sh) of your workstation run in UTF-8 mode:

     export MAVEN_OPTS='-Dfile.encoding=UTF-8'
     export JAVA_TOOL_OPTIONS=-Dfile.encoding=UTF-8
     export LANG='de_DE.UTF-8'

 Of course you need a clean checkout of our source repo containing both DA-Web and ContentBroker

     git clone https://github.com/da-nrw/DNSCore DNSCore

+### Build and test

+Before you start please note the following distinction of two different locations we'll work with

+    [...]/DNSCore/ContentBroker - this is the local clone of the DNSCore git repository which you can place somewhere onto your file system (which is what the [...] should indicate) [appHome]/ - appHome is the full physical path to a local installation of the ContentBroker which automatically gets         installed by the test system in order to run the automated acceptance tests.

+So

+    if !exists [appHome], mkdir [appHome]

+All you need then to do for a build that gets automatically deployed locally and acceptance tested is to run

+1. cd DNSCore/ContentBroker
+1. mvn verify -Pdev -DappHome=[appHome]

 ### Continuous Delivery Workflow